On This Page[Hide][Show]

 - What to do if your long-term disability claim is denied.

-Why It Is Challenging to File For LTD Benefits as a Computer Programmer
+Why It Is Difficult to File for LTD Benefits as a Computer Programmer

-Programmers have a lot of duties and responsibilities.
-Here is a shortlist of just some of the duties and responsibilities of a computer programmer:
+Programmers have many duties and responsibilities.
+Here is a list of just a few of the duties and responsibilities of a computer programmer:

-- Code and test programming for software and mobile apps;
+- Coding and testing software and mobile applications;

 - Develop and deploy computer applications;

-- Execute code builds to test and production environments;
+- Execute code builds for test and production environments;

 - Collaborate with product, design, and marketing teams;